theredpea/theredpea.github.io/_posts/2021-11-28-modeling-a-sailboat.markdown

 excerpt_separator: <!--more-->
 ---

 I'm going to sail the British Virgin Islands with some friends soon.
-I wanted to learn more about sailing, so I started by trying to model a sailboat.
+I wanted to learn more about sailing, so I started by trying to model a sailboat...

 <!--more-->